gongminmin/ImpulseDrive/Doc/StarterSubsystem.md

-# Starter Module
+# Starter Subsystem

-The starter module is used to start an arc in the nozzle.
+The starter subsystem is used to start an arc in the nozzle.
 The input is 12V AC, and outputs pulsed DC at around 10kV.

 ![Starter Circuit](Img/StarterCircuit.png)